jlmedina123/codingforfun/notes/computerarchitecture_quantitativeapproach.md

    * block mapped to set, and placed anywhere in set
    * n-way set associative: n blocks in a set
 * direct mapped cache: one block per set, block always placed in same set
-* fully associate: just one set, block placed anywhere
+* fully associative: just one set, block placed anywhere

 Caching writes: can produce inconsistency
 * write-through: cache updates itme in cache and writes update to main memory